ionic-team/ionic-site/docs/v2/resources/index.md

     <ul>
       <li>
         <a target="_blank" href="http://www.joshmorony.com/adding-background-geolocation-to-an-ionic-2-application/" class="title">Background Geolocation</a>
-        <p>Learn how to add geolocation that can run in the background</p>
+        <p>Learn how to add geolocation that can run in the background of your app.</p>
       </li>
       <li>
         <a target="_blank" href="http://www.gajotres.net/ionic-2-handling-a-simple-user-authorization/" class="title">Simple Authentication</a>
         <p>Sometimes all you need is a simple Auth form.
-Learn how!</p>
+Learn how to create one!</p>
       </li>
       <li>
         <a target="_blank" href="http://www.joshmorony.com/creating-an-advanced-google-maps-component-in-ionic-2/" class="title">Advanced Google Maps</a>
-        <p>Go beyond adding a simple map, to handling offline conditions and complex maps</p>
+        <p>Go beyond adding a simple map, to handling offline conditions and complex maps.</p>
       </li>
       <li>
         <a target="_blank" href="http://gonehybrid.com/how-to-use-pouchdb-sqlite-for-local-storage-in-ionic-2/" class="title">Ionic, PouchDB, &amp; SQLite For Storage</a>
-        <p>Simplify storage using PouchDB and Sqlite</p>
+        <p>Simplify storage using PouchDB and Sqlite.</p>
       </li>
       <li>
         <a target="_blank" href="http://www.nikola-breznjak.com/blog/javascript/ionic2/posting-data-from-ionic-2-app/" class="title">Posting data to a PHP server</a>
-        <p>Learn how to use the SQLites plugin for Cordova with your Ionic apps.</p>
+        <p>Learn how to use the SQLite plugin for Cordova in your Ionic 2 app.</p>
       </li>
     </ul>
   </section>